-Department: Plant and Soil Science
+College/School: College of Agriculture and Life Sciences Department: Plant and Soil Science

-Requirements The following courses or course choices would be required with a minimum of fifteen credits.
-Required: PSS 010, PSS 123, PSS 125, PSS 137.
-One other course from the following list: PSS 106, PBIO/PSS 117, PSS 138, PSS 145, PSS 156, PSS 161, PSS 238 or appropriate PSS special topics (as approved by the PSS Undergraduate Affairs committee.).
+Requirements The following courses or course choices are required with a minimum of fifteen credits: PSS 010, 123, 125, 137.
+One other course from the following list: PSS 106, PBI0/PSS 117, PSS 138, 145, 156, 161, 238 or appropriate PSS special topics course (as approved by the Plant and Soil Science Undergraduate Affairs committee).

-Ineligible majors Sustainable Landscape Horticulture.

-Contact person Mark.Starrett@uvm.edu
+Ineligible majors Sustainable Landscape Horticulture Contact person Mark.Starrett@uvm.edu